-Week 2, commencing on the 23rd of July, will be an instructional week provided by Brent Peters (ACMG Guide) and a practicum guide for section members on the Alpine Mentorship Program (AMP), or who want to participate in it.
-The goal of the AMP program is to develop stronger mountaineering base of trip leaders and participants in the Alpine Club.
-For more details on the AMP program refer to the ACC site.
+Mentorship will be provided by PeakStratagem guides and will be run similarly to other Alpine Mentorship Program (AMP) events.
+The goal of the AMP program is to develop a stronger base of mountaineering leaders and participants in the Alpine Club.
+For more details on the AMP program refer to this page.

-The cost for the self guided weeks is $460.
-This is based on worse case scenario (i.e. not being able to share heli shuttle costs + some contingency flights have been budgeted), also on only 9 paying participants per week, please note Camp Manager’s + Camp Coordinator’s heli fees are covered in this cost.
-Once your application form is reviewed and the Camp Manager for your chosen week notifies you are confirmed on the trip a deposit of $150 is required before you are moved from the wait list.
-Final costs will be calculated by the end of August and final payments will be required by the end of September.
-Please note the cost will be no more than the $460 quoted.
+The cost for the self-guided weeks is $570.
+This is based on worst case scenario (i.e. not being able to share heli shuttle costs + some contingency flights have been budgeted), also on only 9 paying participants per week, please note Camp Manager’s + Camp Coordinator’s heli fees are covered in this cost.
+Once your application form is reviewed and the Camp Manager for your chosen week notifies you are confirmed on the trip full payment is required before you are moved from the wait list.
+Final costs will be calculated after the end of the camp and refunds given, if appropriate.

-We understand that circumstances can change and the unforeseen can occur, but once cashed, all deposits are non-refundable.
-Excellent value cancellation insurance can be purchased through the ACC National HQ in Canmore.
+We understand that circumstances can change and the unforeseen can occur, but once cashed, all payments are non-refundable.
+Cancellation insurance can be purchased through the ACC National HQ in Canmore.

-For all weeks we’ll have 12 (max) ACC Members per week.
+For all self-guided weeks we’ll have 12 (max) ACC Members per week.
 The instructional week will have up to 10 ACC Members.

-The camp is self-guided, self-catered and self managed.
+The camp is self-guided, self-catered and self-managed.
 Most, if not all, routes will involve glacier travel, so participants should have knowledge of crevasse rescue techniques.

 After June 1 the camp will be opened up to other Sections.